JonasGeiping/poisoning-gradient-matching/README.md

 # Industrial Scale Data Poisoning via Gradient Matching

-This framework implements data poisoning through gradient matching, a strategy that reliably apply imperceptible adversarial patterns to training data.
+This framework implements data poisoning through gradient matching, a strategy that reliably applies imperceptible adversarial patterns to training data.
 If this training data is later used to train an entirely new model, this new model will misclassify specific target images.
+This is an instance of a targeted data poisoning attack.
 The framework was written by [Liam Fowl](https://github.com/lhfowl) and me.

 ![Teaser](imgs/pipeline1.png "Poisoning via Gradient Matching")